Bret's Soylent: Oat, Rice. Complete, low price. Tasty!

 to Amazon Cart

-This recipe is almost universally liked, and probably the best to start with if you don't have a preference.
+This recipe is almost universally liked, and probably the best of my recipes to start with if you don't have a preference.
 It has medium texture (grit).
 If this is a problem for you, the smoothest ones are whey and wheat protein.

 Background